-The muddy path leads all the way to the back of the falls where you’ll be rewarded with a beautiful view of the lush green valley.
+The muddy path leads all the way to the back of the falls where you’ll enjoy a beautiful view of the lush green valley.
 You’ll find far fewer crowds here than at your first stop of the day.

-From there you’ll continue along the road to the parking lot to start your 2-mile hike to the DC Plane Wreck.
-This Douglas Dakota C-117 airplane was transporting 7 crew members in November of 1973 when it kept losing altitude and was forced to make a crash landing on this black sand beach.
+From there, continue along the road to the parking lot to start your 2-mile hike to the DC Plane Wreck.
+This Douglas Dakota C-117 airplane was transporting seven crew members in November of 1973.
+It kept losing altitude and was forced to make a crash landing on this black sand beach.
 Luckily everyone survived.

-The hike is completely flat and fairly easy, or you can take the shuttle the departs every 45 minutes for 2,500 ISK round trip per person.
+The hike is completely flat and fairly easy.
+Or, you can take the shuttle that departs every 45 minutes for a 2,500 ISK round trip per person.

-You’ll have a bit of driving to do today so hopefully, you have a few intriguing podcasts downloaded and are stocked up on snacks!
+You’ll have a bit of driving to do today so download a few intriguing podcasts and make sure you have enough snacks!
 You’ll want to set your map for Skaftafell/Vatnajokull National Park, but there are a few nice stops along the way if you want to stretch your legs.